usrme/website/src/pages/about/about.md

 #### Service engineer from April 2016–December 2019

-* Researched and implemented automation solutions to improve workflows and ease maintenance across a heterogeneous infrastructure
+* Created automation to ease maintenance across a heterogeneous infrastructure.
-  * Configuration management system for physical servers running Hyper-V using Chef and Desired State Configuration
+  * Implemented a configuration management system for physical servers running Hyper-V using Chef and Desired State Configuration.
-  * PowerShell tooling enabling end users of our infrastructure to have visibility as to when their virtual machines are scheduled for downtime as a part of regular maintenance and enable the ability for them to automatically notify us of any postponements per virtual machine
+  * Developed PowerShell tooling enabling end users of our infrastructure to have visibility as to when their virtual machines are scheduled for downtime as a part of regular maintenance and enable the ability for them to automatically notify us of any postponements per virtual machine.
-* Upheld best practices by adhering to and creating standards of procedures for various tasks in day-to-day activities as well as documenting anything that might have the danger of being known to only one person
+* Upheld best practices by adhering to and creating standards of procedures for various tasks in day-to-day activities as well as documenting anything that might have the danger of being known to only one person.
-* Administered VPN gateways, provided assistance to end-users with VPN-related issues, and spearheaded migration to Microsoft's own VPN solution
+* Administered VPN gateways, provided assistance to end-users with VPN-related issues, and spearheaded migration to Microsoft’s own VPN solution.

 **Reason for leaving**: to work closer to the end user where my day-to-day work would have a more immediate impact